KaylaMLe/PersonalProjects/ManimAnimations/SphericalCoordinateSystem/README.md

 	* Adjusted axes to center on the origing and added rectangular labels
 * 0.3 (November 9, 2021)
 	* Added a magnitude vector and adjusted all mobjects' depths
+* 0.4 (November 11, 2021)
+	* Animated R vector moving as theta arc is lengthened